nicklusk/JHU_DDP/Project/Slidify/CornwallWT/index.md

 ## Calculate the mean annual wind speed

-The user clicks on the map within the boundaries of Cornwall and the app detects the location of the click to within a 1 km2 square.
+The user clicks on the map within the boundaries of Cornwall and the app detects the location of the click to within a 1 km^2 square.

-The turbine tower height is selected with a slider, and the mean annual wind speed at this location and height is then estimated from the windspeeds provided by the atlas,which gives wind speed values for heights of 10m, 25m and 45m.
+The turbine tower height is selected with a slider, and the mean annual wind speed at this location and height is then estimated from the windspeeds provided by the atlas,which gives wind speed values for heights of 10 m, 25 m and 45 m.
 A linearised (by log transform) power law fit is used.

-For example, if a location selected were on the windy north coast, that had id=25 in the atlas csv file, and if a tower height of h=50 m had been selected, then the windspeed at that height would be found to be:
+For example, if a location selected were on the windy north coast, that had id=25 in the atlas csv file, and if a tower height of *h*=50 m had been selected, then the windspeed at that height would be found to be: